 - 1 lb flank steak cut into strips

-- 1 tablespoon swerve brown sugar
+- 1 tablespoon brown sweetener

 - ½ cup low sodium soy sauce alternatively use tamari or coconut aminos